simoncblyth/opticks/notes/story_of_opticks_review.rst

   * Chroma claimed 200x Geant4 : with a triangulated geometry
   * implemented trianglated geometry export from Geant4 with material/surface props using DAE/COLLADA (standard 3D file format)

-    * liberated geometry from Geant4 : cn use with many pkgs
+    * liberated geometry from Geant4 : can use with many pkgs

   * pyopengl using single VBO for entire geometry